AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ### Reopen your case {#reopen-case}

-To reopen your case, reply to the email from Dynamics related to that case and request the agent to reopen it.
+To reopen your case, reply to the email from our Support System related to that case and request the agent to reopen it.
 If you do this within 14 days of the case being closed, the agent can reopen the case for you.
 However, if it's after 14 days, the agent will have to create a new case.

 ### Submit ticket using Cloud Console {#cloud-console}